Quicksort: Best-case analysis

-In the most balanced case, each time we perform a partition we divide the list into two nearly equal pieces.
+In the most balanced case, each partition divides the list into two nearly equal pieces.
 This means each recursive call processes a list of half the size.
-Consequently, we can make only log_{2} n nested calls before we reach a list of size 1.
+Consequently, only log_{2} n nested calls can be made before reaching a list of size 1.
 This means that the depth of the call tree is log_{2} n.
 But no two calls at the same level of the call tree process the same part of the original list; thus, each level of calls needs only O(n) time all together (each call has some constant overhead, but since there are only O(n) calls at each level, this is subsumed in the O(n) factor).
 The result is that the algorithm uses only O(n log n) time.

 Average-case analysis

 To sort an array of n distinct elements, quicksort takes O(n log n) time in expectation, averaged over all n! permutations of n elements with equal probability.
-Alternatively, if the algorithm selects the pivot uniformly at random from the input array, the same analysis can be used to bound the expected running time for any input sequence; the expectation is then take over the random choices made by the algorithm (Cormen et al., Introduction to Algorithms, Section 7.3).
+Alternatively, if the algorithm selects the pivot uniformly at random from the input array, the same analysis can be used to bound the expected running time for any input sequence; the expectation is then taken over the random choices made by the algorithm (Cormen et al., Introduction to Algorithms, Section 7.3).

-We list here three common proofs to this claim providing different insights into quicksort's workings.
+Three common proofs to this claim use percentiles, recurrences, and binary search trees, each providing different insights into quicksort's workings.